 Bailey, she's from Mauritius, I've had her since she was 6 weeks old.
 I lived in Mauritius for 2 years (2013-2015) where I worked as a behaviourist and trainer alongside SOS (Saving our Strays) and MSAW (Mauritius Society for Animal Welfare).
 I have taken part in dog training demos at family events as well as educational events at universities and on national TV (in Mauritius).

 When I moved back to the UK, I brought Bailey with me, she will be 7 in May 2021.
 Bailey has been my trusty assistant and stooge dog all these years.
+She has now retired from her role as Stooge and assistant due to age and showing signs of arthritis.

 She is highly intelligent and quite an escape artist.
 Due to her nervous nature, I made sure to start her training as early as possible and with the basic training she has, we were able to build on it and teach her cues that would enable her to keep calm and focused on me when in stressful situations.
 Now at the grand age of 7 she continues to be nervous, but is easily reassured and relaxes easily.
 She has taught me what I always make sure to teach owners: training is for life, especially with certain behavioural issues, but as long as you are always keeping it up, your dog will learn to handle these situations better, with your help.